Janitorial Service Proposal Template

 An important part of commercial cleaning is creating a process or system to clean individual desks.
-One good idea is create a flyer or rack card to leave on employees desks and ask them to remove all personal items if they want their work space to be cleaned or sanitized.
+One good idea is create a flyer or rack card to leave on employees desks and ask them to remove all personal items if they want their work space to be cleaned or sanitized, disinfected.

-Cover a janitorial training checklist for cleaners, how you train staff, what tasks and for how long until they work independently.
+Page 10 we cover our training checklist for cleaners, how you train staff, what tasks and for how long until they work independently.

-Lastly cover equipment capabilities and cleaning solutions being used at commercial buildings.
+Page eleven, Equipment capabilities and cleaning solutions being used at commercial buildings.
 Write in the proposal any specialty cleaning equipment that needs to be added to the job, especially any large investments or specific problems you will solve.
 What cleaning solutions you will be using especially if the client requires green cleaning detergents or you specialize in it.
 This is a good time to let them know about any unique capabilities you have.

-Don’t forget a client testimonial from a current commercial cleaning account, case studies or client testimonials are very, very effective.
+Page twelve, Don’t forget a client testimonial from a current commercial cleaning account, case studies or client testimonials are very, very effective.
 Any time you can make a connection with a similar industry, geographic area or association can make a big impact.